yiisoft/config/README.md

 The configurations are loaded as follows:

 - Vendor configurations from each `vendor/package-name`.
 These provide default values.
-- Application configurations from `config`.
+- Root package configurations from `config`.
 These may override default values.

-> Please note that same named keys are not allowed in any vendor configurations or any application configurations.
+> Please note that same named keys are not allowed in any vendor configurations or any root package configurations.

 ## Config groups